cdown/zcfan/README.md

 ## Features

-- Extremely small, simple, and easy to understand code
+- Extremely small (<250 lines), simple, and easy to understand code
 - Sensible out of the box, configuration is optional (see "usage" below)
 - Strong focus on stopping the fan as soon as safe to do so
 - Automatic temperature- and time-based hysteresis: no bouncing between fan levels
 - Minimal resource usage
+- No dependencies

 ## Usage